William Breeze: Helping former members of Agape Lodge

 Throughout his career, Breeze helped several former members of Agape Lodge, including Marjorie Cameron and Helen Parsons Smith to publish their works on Thelema and magic, acting as co-editor of their works.

 Friendship with Helen Parsons Smith

-Helen Parsons Smith was a founding member of Agape Lodge along with her first husband Jack Parsons and Wilfred Talbot Smith, who she would marry after Parsons's death.
+Helen Parsons Smith was a founding member of Agape Lodge along with her first husband Jack Parsons and Wilfred Talbot Smith, whom she would marry after Parsons's death.
 She was also the sister of Scientology founder's wife Sara Northrup Hollister.
 Breeze first came in contact with her when he worked with Peter Macfarlane who ran 93 Publishing, a small publishing company in Canada where Smith's deceased second husband used to live.
 Parsons Smith asked for Breeze's help and assistance with publishing of some of Crowley's limited edition works which she was gifted during her membership of Agape Lodge and her marriage to Jack Parsons.
 She became good friends with Breeze and was later instrumental in Outer Head of The Order elections, nominating Breeze as the candidate to head the Order after passing of Grady McMurtry.